Skip to main content

 Frequently Asked Questions

-What is the difference between General Container / Grid Layout / Scrolling Container?
+What is the difference between Generic Container / Grid Layout / Scroll Container?

-General Container / Grid Layout / Scrolling Container are three commonly used container types in WeDa, and their differences are as follows:
+Generic Container/Grid Layout/Scroll Container are three commonly used container types in WeDa.
+Their differences are as follows:

-• General Container: The most basic container type used to hold text, images, and other content within a page.
-It can nest other components and achieve different layout effects through style settings.
-By default, it lacks scrolling functionality.
-Content will automatically expand vertically if no height is specified.
-Similar to View in mini-programs and div in Web development.
+• Generic Container: The Generic Container is the most basic container type, used to carry text, images, and other content on the page.
+It can nest other components and achieve different layout effects by setting styles.
+By default, it does not have a scrolling feature.
+If the content does not have a height set, it will automatically expand.
+Similar to View in mini-programs and div on the Web.

-• Grid Layout: A container designed for layout purposes that extends flexible layout capabilities beyond basic containers like the general container.
-It divides the page into individual grids, allowing arbitrary combinations of different grids to create various layouts such as left-right arrangements and multi-column rows.
-It also supports displaying different layout patterns across multiple devices.
+• Grid Layout: Grid Layout is a container used for layout, expanding flexible layout functions based on ordinary containers.
+It divides the page into grids, allowing arbitrary combination of different grids to create various layouts, such as left-right layouts and multi-column rows.
+It also supports displaying different layouts on multiple devices.

-• Scrolling Container: A container with scroll bars.
-After setting its width and height, if the content exceeds the container's boundaries, the content can be scrolled within the container.
+• Scroll Container: A container with scroll bars.
+After setting width and height, if the content exceeds the container's boundaries, users can scroll through the content within it.
 Similar to ScrollView in mini-programs.

 In actual development, it is recommended to use Grid Layout for detailed arrangements of entire pages and internal modules.
-For multi-device requirements, display effects can be configured across different platforms.
-When scrolling beyond content areas is needed, Scrolling Containers can be utilized.
+For multi-device requirements, you can configure display effects across different platforms.
+When content exceeds the visible area, implement scrolling functionality using Scroll Container.